 5. Id TECH 4

 Id Tech 4, was initially released on August 3, 2004.
 It is a game engine that was developed by id Software and first used in the video game named Doom 3 (which is how they remember the game engine).
-It was designed by John Carmack who also created previous game engines like those for Doom and Quake which are both recognized for its significant advances in the field.
+It was designed by John Carmack who also created previous game engines like those for Doom and Quake which are both recognized for their significant advances in the field.

 This was also used in Quake 4, Prey, Enemy Territory: Quake Wars, Wolfenstein, and Brink.
-Id Tech 4 features include several new graphics like normal mapping and specular highlighting and the rendering techniques used was unified lighting and shadowing, shadow volume and Mega Texture.
+Id Tech 4 features include several new graphics like normal mapping and specular highlighting and the rendering techniques used was unified lighting and shadowing, shadow volume, and Mega Texture.

 - These are better quality and more customized software,